Bulletin

 Welcome

-P: As you believe, so let it be.
-As a called and ordained servant Christ and by His authority, I therefore forgive you all your sins in the name of the Father and of the ✠ Son and of the Holy Spirit.
+P: “Forgive, and you will be forgiven.”
+Your sins have been forgiven by the death and resurrection of our Lord Jesus Christ!
+As a called and ordained servant of His, I therefore forgive you in the name of the Father and of the ✠ Son and of the Holy Spirit.

 C: Amen.